krisvanrens/synopsoid/README.md

 ## Section 1.1: <emph>Yadayada</emph>
 ## Section 1.1: <emph>Yadayada</emph>

-Duplicate subsections (as in presentations) will be deduplicated.
+Duplicate consecutive sections (as in presentations) will be deduplicated.

 ### Subsections will be skipped